berehovskyi/apex-stream/docs/Functional-Interfaces/IIntToDoubleFunction.md

 `STATUS: ACTIVE`

-An entity that takes one argument of `Integer` type and returns an `Double` value.
+An entity that takes one argument of `Integer` type and returns a `Double` value.

 **Author** O. Berehovskyi